lyskds/LLCM/README.md

 - python inference.py

 **</h2>Demo</h2>**
-- If you want to generate medical images using our model weight, [visit our website](https://2cf1-129-98-38-34.ngrok-free.app) and add your prompt.
+- If you want to generate medical images using our model weight, [visit our website](https://2cf1-129-98-38-34.ngrok-free.app).
+From the drop-down menu, you can select any prompt and the number of images you want to generate.
 - An example is shown below

 ![image](https://github.com/lyskds/LLCM/assets/162650359/e2492e5f-9e4a-4cdd-8485-de84c5b36da6)